-The young stylish couple wearing expensive sweats checking out before me at A. V. Granor Farm, an organic farm market outside Three Oaks, with specialty foods as well as organic fruit and veg, racked up a $313 tab before soaring off in their Tesla into the otherwise unassuming rural countryside.
+The young stylish couple dressed in expensively non-showy casual wear in front of me in line at A. V. Granor Farm, an organic farm market with specialty foods as well as organic fruit and veg, racked up a $313 tab before soaring off in their Tesla into the otherwise unassuming rural countryside.
 Is this The Hamptons?
 No, it’s southwest Michigan.
+Who knew?
+(Many, other than us.)
 Open during the week only on Friday, the farm also has farm-to-table summer dinners that sell out way in advance.

-Three Oaks felt different on a Friday in August, compared to a Wednesday.
+Three Oaks felt different on a Friday in August, compared to Wednesday.
 Lots of city folks.
 Bet they appreciated the $3.99 gas.
 It’s $5.48 in Chicago.
-(And we thought $4.15 in Bridgman was bargain.
-We saw $3.97 in Indiana, just over the Michigan border.)
+And we thought $4.15 in Bridgman was bargain.
+We saw $3.97 in Indiana, just over the Michigan border.

 Last night, we joined a small crowd on Weko Beach here in Bridgman to watch the sun set and as my sister promised, just as the red sun disappeared from view, a lone trumpeter played Taps…apparently this happens every summer night here and it was a lovely, evocative moment, reminding me of my lost youth summers spent at a girls camp in northern Michigan’s Elk Rapids.

 This morning, we braved another hike in the Warren Dunes, on a unmarked trail at Grand Mere State Park in Stevensville, a contrast with yesterday’s well-marked trail further south.
 It was very buggy in the woods after a night of rain but we managed to do a 1.5 mile (or so) loop and not get lost.